alexqguo/pizza-box-game/README.md

   * Possibly remove initial spaces, or have different loadouts/presets
 * Consider different behavior - quarter first appears on its own then the current player has to click it to initiate new shape creation.
 Will make localStorage unnecessary
   * In theory you can still break the game if you leave the page right after flipping and not having modified your shape at least one time
-* Add/remove players on the fly
 * Free draw shapes instead of squares
   * During drawing, constantly check isTargetTransparent on the drawing point and as soon as it isn't flag it
-  * On draw end, shape needs to surround the quarter
+  * On draw end, shape needs to surround the quarter and lock movement?
 * Background image for the canvas
 * Customize shape of the canvas
+* Spectator mode
+* Remove player?

 ### Bugs
 * Window unload event to register a user as offline seems to have issues